Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Corner cutting

 ‘Chabuduo’ is a Chinese word that roughly translates as “close enough,” The concept is all too prevalent in Chinese manufacturing.
 When you source products, you must be highly vigilant, ensure that the product isn’t made cheaper than expected, and cut corners.
-It’s common that suppliers will only do what is necessary, not one bit more, to make your product.
+Commonly, suppliers only do what is necessary, not one bit more, to make your product.
 There are many ways this concept manifests itself in an end product.
 For instance, you may get a sample made of one material and the final product made of another or have internal components that are not what they should be.
 If you want to ensure that your product is legit and up to your standards, it may be in your best interest to hire a sourcing company to help you.

 Vietnam as a backup supplier